 To everyone’s astonishment, including her doctors, Heidi worked hard to get her strength back.
 She made it through her illness and eventually returned to school to major in Deaf Studies.

-It wasn’t long after this that she began her role as an Adult Basic Educator and tutored students who were “disadvantaged by disability, poverty, and inadequate social and educational support.”
+Soon after, Heidi began working as an Adult Basic Educator.
+She tutored students “disadvantaged by disability, poverty, and inadequate social and educational support.”

 Today, Heidi is working toward earning her Master’s degree in Higher Education, and she hopes to create a more accessible educational program for these students.